jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 There is subtle relationship between the length of a path (the number of edge in the path) and the weight of the path.
-Clearly, it is possible to have a longer path that is lighter than a shorter.
+Clearly, it is possible to have a longer path that is lighter than a shorter path.
 If a path from *v0* to *w* contains the vertex *v*, then the weight of the path from *v0* to *v* is less than the weight of the path from *v0* thru *v* to *w*.
 If *v* is an intermediate vertex on a lightest path from *v0* to *w*,